 React-PDF with Next.js

-A few months ago, I was asked at work to create a PDF in React/Next.
-Why?
-Because the project was in Next.js, and the PDF had to be created dynamically after purchase, taking a unique number from the backend (proof of purchase).
-The task seemed simple; after a short research, I chose the React-PDF library.
-However, it quickly became clear that there were problems.
-If you happen to encounter similar ones, this post should help you deal with them.
+A few months ago, I was asked at work to create a PDF in a React and Next.js project.
+The file had to be generated dynamically after purchase and include a unique number from the backend as proof of purchase.
+The task seemed simple: after a short research session, I chose @react-pdf/renderer.
+Then the first problems appeared.
+If you run into similar ones, this post should help you get through the setup.

 Installation